History of TOA ~From 1908 to 2008~

 In December 1973, TOA Kowan Kogyo took the first step in the process of evolution to a general construction company by inheriting goodwill from Tomeoka-gumi.
-The Company then changed its name to TOA Corporation and adopted a new corporate logo and standardised colour scheme as part of an overall image transformation.
+The Company then changed its name to TOA CORPORATION and adopted a new corporate logo and standardised colour scheme as part of an overall image transformation.

 HISTORY